anilkumareerthineni/32-bit-5-stage-pipelined-RISC-processor/README.md

 # Waveform Verification

-Waveforms were captured for key scenarios to verify datapath behavior and hazard handling, including:
+Waveforms were captured for key scenarios to verify datapath behavior and hazard handling.

+## Waveforms captured

 * **ADD + Writeback**
 * **Store then Load**